 Bali Pratipada is honored to King Bali.
 It is believed that on this day, Bali was destroyed by Vamana Avatar of Lord Vishnu.
 Every year, people venerate Bali, who is believed to visit earth during this time.

 Although, Bali was a demon and a King, he was benevolent toward his subjects.
 His popularity soon grew, and started taking great pride in challenging the Devas.
 Soon, Aditi (Mother Goddess) got scared that he would be ruling everywhere.
 Hereby, Lord Vishnu was asked to stop his dominance.

-Being courteous, Bali asked Vishnu if he had any desire.
-In response, Vishnu asked for three parts of land that would be equal to his three footsteps.
+Being courteous, Bali asked Vamana if he had any desire.
+In response, Lord Vishnu asked for three parts of land that would be equal to his three footsteps.
 Bali granted his wish.

 However, being a favorite among his subjects, Bali was given the boon to return to earth each year, on Bali Pratipada.

-Now, as you know the reasons for celebrating Goverdhan Puja or Diwali Padwa in 2015, let’s take a look at how Diwali Padwa should be celebrated in 2015.
+Now, as you know the reasons for celebrating Govardhan Puja or Diwali Padwa, let’s take a look at how Diwali Padwa should be celebrated.

-Following are the three ways to celebrate Goverdhan Puja:
+Following are the three ways to celebrate Govardhan Puja:

-Since, Diwali Padwa is celebrated with great fervor in Maharashtra, it’s their turn to celebrate Padva in Marathi flavour in 2015.
+Since, Diwali Padwa is celebrated with great fervor in Maharashtra, it’s their turn to celebrate Padva in Marathi flavour.
 This is a special day in the lives of married people, when they relish being welcomed by their in-laws.
-This Diwali Padwa in 2015, you can also add more festivity to the event by sending Diwali Padwa images to your friends and relatives.
+This Diwali Padwa, you can also add more festivity to the event by sending Diwali Padwa images to your friends and relatives.

 So, don’t let the chance slip out.
 Goverdhan Dhari will surely grant you the boon of blessings.